softwaresaved/recipy-test/Deployment.md

 ### recipy 0.2.3 and dd2b7ae96b99ca6d3678f8236ca97ec5ad672454

-Allow use of full IDs when searching and also provide a `recipy get ID` command.
+**Issue:** Allow use of full IDs when searching and also provide a `recipy get ID` command.
 It feels counter-intuitive that a partial match succeeds:

 ```
 $ recipy search -i 23bf2fd2-b67a-46c1-9fd8-960e71d32f2